avnet-iotconnect/iotc-arduino-sdk/README.md

 ### PlatformIO

-* Download and extract the PlatformIO package from the Releases page into a directory of your choosing.
+* Download and extract the PlatformIO package from the [Releases](https://github.com/avnet-iotconnect/iotc-arduino-sdk/packages) page into a directory of your choosing.
-* Download and install Microsoft VSCode for your OS.
+* Download and install Microsoft [Visual Studio Code](https://code.visualstudio.com/download) (VSCode) for your OS.
 * Open VSCode and in the menu navigate to **View -> Extensions**.
 * Search for *PlatformIO* and install the **Platform IO IDE** extension.
 * Open the PlatformIO plugin in the left sidebar and navigate to **PIO Home -> Open** on the left side panel.